-Note: The information in Section 2.7 contains basic Synchronized Reserve Cost information relevant for all unit types.
-The following additional information only pertains to Energy Storage Resources battery and flywheel units if applicable.
+The information in Section 2.7 contains basic Synchronized Reserve Cost information relevant for all unit types.
+The following additional information only pertains to Energy Storage Resources if applicable.

-Note: The information in Section 2.8 contains basic Regulation Cost information relevant for all unit types.
-The following additional information only pertains to Energy Storage Resourcesbattery and flywheels units.
+The information in Section 2.8 contains basic Regulation Cost information relevant for all unit types.
+The following additional information only pertains to Energy Storage Resources.

-Energy Storage Resources Battery or Flywheel Units shall calculate Energy Storage Unit Losses in accordance with the equation below.
+Energy Storage Resources shall calculate Energy Storage Unit Losses in accordance with the equation below.
 The "Cost Increase due to Heat Rate Increase during non-steady state operation" and the "Fuel Cost Increase and Unit Specific Heat Rate Degradation due to Operating at lower loads" shall be equal to zero.

-If a Unit OwnerMarket Seller wishes to change its method of calculating these losses, the PJM MemberMarket Seller shall submit a cost policy to the PJM and the MMU pursuant to the Cost and Methodology and Approval Process.
+If a Market Seller wishes to change its method of calculating these losses, the Market Seller shall submit a request to change its Fuel Cost Policy to PJM and the MMU pursuant to Section 2.3.1.
 The approved method of calculation may be implemented upon approval and may be updated no more frequently than once every 12 months.
-If any action by a government or regulatory agency external to a Unit Owner that results in a need for the Unit OwnerMarket Seller to change its method of cost calculation, the affected PJM MemberMarket Seller may submit a request, or notification as appropriate, to the PJM and the MMU for evaluation and approval, pursuant to the Cost and Methodology and Approval Process.
+If any action by a government or regulatory agency that results in a need for the Market Seller to change its method of cost calculation, the affected Market Seller may submit a request, or notification as appropriate, to PJM and the MMU for evaluation, pursuant to Section 2.3.1.